-Prior to move in, each student is required to pay a \$300 Room and Board Fee which is nonrefundable.
+Prior to move in, each student is required to pay a \$390.00 Room and Board Fee, which is non-refundable.
 Participation in one of the College's meal plans is mandatory for all residential students.
-(Petitions for medical exemption from the mandatory meal plan policy should be submitted to the finance office and must include a signed note from a physician.)
+(Petitions for medical exemption from the mandatory meal plan policy must be submitted to the finance office by the Friday of the 1st week of classes - no exceptions - and must include a signed note from a physician.)

-Residence Hall Fees Dorm rent (double occupancy) Dorm rent (single occupancy / private room) Summer rent Room and Board Fee (due upon acceptance) \$ 2,025.00 3550.00 506.25 390.00 per semester per semester per month one time charge Dorm Activities & Laundry Technology fee 105.00 165.00 per semester per semester Meal Plans 10 meals per week 15 meals per week 1250.00 1420.00 per semester per semester Other Storage fee (if storage space is needed) 15.00 per week
+Residence Hall Fees

+Dorm rent (double occupancy) \$ 2,025.00 per semester

+Dorm rent (single occupancy / private room) \$3550.00 per semester

+Summer rent \$506.25 per month

+Room and Board Fee (due upon acceptance) \$390.00 one-time charge

+Technology fee \$200.00 per semester

+Dorm Activities & Laundry \$105.00 per semester

+Meal Plans

+15 meals per week \$1420.00 per semester

+10 meals per week \$1250.00 per semester

+Other

+Storage fee (if storage space is needed) \$60.00 per week

-\ Limited availability
+^{} Limited availability

-Each resident is required to read and sign a Residence Hall lease agreement which details payment arrangements and lease requirements prior to move in.
+Each resident is required to read and sign a Residence Hall lease agreement, which details payment arrangements and lease requirements prior to move in.
 This is a legally binding agreement and will be enforced if the student breaks the lease.